Store Kongensgade 59: 19th century

 In 1842, Alfred Hage (1803–1872) was among the residents.
 In 1843, Steen Andersen Bille (1797–1883) was among the residents.

 At the time of the 1845 census, No. 53 was home to a total of 97 people distributed among 15 households.
 The 65-year-old Eckert had by then retired.
 His workshop had been taken over by Johanns Ludevig Røber, a 28-year-old unmarried cartwright, who resided in the northern side wing with three cartwrights, two cartwright's apprentices and a maid.
 Teui Jenni Cooper Strandgaard, a captain from the Danish West Indies, was now residing in the apartment on the first floor with his wife Georgia Louise Elisa Strandgaard, their four children (aged 10 to 18), the lady's companion Sophie Brown, two maids and a black servant.
 The family was back on Saint Croix the following year.
 Johan Horca, a royal cook (kongelig mundkok), resided on the ground floor of the southern front wing with his wife Birgitte Hedevig (née Bruun), their five-year-old daughter, his 65-year-old mother and one maid.
 Christian Holger Thomas von Eyben, a former captain in the Queen's Life Regiment, resided on the first floor of the southern front wing with his wife Charlotte Cronhelm, their two daughters (aged seven and 12) and two maids.
 The master joiner Liebert and the master blacksmith Holm were still among the tenants.
 They had now been joined by a master painter, Lars Christian Lunde, on the ground floor of the southern side wing.

 Knud Faber (1862–1956), a professor of medicine at the University of Copenhagen, resided on the first floor from 1896 to 1900.

 20th century

 A/S Thomas B. Thrige's branch in Copenhagen was based in the building in 1919.

 The actor Arthur Jensen (1897–1981) lived with his parents in the basement of one of the rear wings (No. 59C) from 1906 to 1909.
-Nordisk Kontoretablering, a subsidary of Transatlantisk Kompagni, was also based in the building at this point.
+Nordisk Kontoretablering, a subsidiary of Transatlantisk Kompagni, was also based in the building at this point.

 The United Shoe Machinery Company A/S, a subsidiary of Boston-based United Shoe Machinery Corporation, was based in the building from 1909 until at least 1950.
 Oscar Peschardt & Co., a timber and veneer business founded in 1902, was also based in the complex by 1950.